wethod/learning-center-source/content/planning/index.md

 The conversion ratio is based on the daily cost of user-levels and it’s not possible to exceed the total amount of internal cost on the budget.

-A new version of the budget is saved each time a user makes a conversion.
+A new version of the budget is automatically created each time a user makes a conversion.

 ## Projects' Heatmap